Client EngagementCoaching and Services Personal Trainer Assessments: Methods and Examples for Effective Client Evaluations

 Here are two assessments to get you started:

-A well-designed questionnaire helps you gather crucial info about your client’s daily routine, stress levels, sleep patterns, and nutrition habits.
+A well-designed questionnaire helps you gather crucial information about your client’s daily routine, stress levels, sleep patterns, and nutrition habits.

 Ask about their typical day, including work hours, eating schedule, and current activity level.

-This part of the assessment is all about safety and smart programming.
+This part of the assessment focuses on safety and smart programming.
 You’ll want to know about:

 • Previous injuries or surgeries